hughobrien/zfs-remote-mirror/README.md

 		HostKeyAlgorithms ssh-ed25519
 		IdentityFile ~/.ssh/knox-shell

 The *Control* settings allow us to reuse connections which greatly speeds things up.
-Now that the key has its bona fides (the *knox-shell-cert.pub* file), we should unlock it and use it to login.
+Now that the key has its bona-fides (the *knox-shell-cert.pub* file), we should unlock it and use it to login.

 	hugh@local$ ssh-add ~/.ssh/knox-shell
 	hugh@local$ ssh knox